Game & Watch: Super Mario Bros.: Reception

 Chris Plante, in a review for The Verge, called the hardware "well built", and said that the D-pad is "firm and responsive" and that the A and B buttons are "soft but not mushy".
 Plante noted how after clearing Super Mario Bros.'s first level, his hands felt "achey", and that after multiple levels, his thumbs "cramped".
 Plante said that the discomfort he experienced with the system was due to the Game & Watch consoles being designed to play more simple games, such as the included Ball.

 When reviewing the system for CNET, Scott Stein stated that the system is an "unexpectedly satisfying mash-up" and also said that "it feels really good to play on", citing that the D-pad, A and B buttons are "very-well placed".
 Stein also criticized that consumers only got 3 games for the Game & Watch's launch price of $50, and said that it should have included more Game & Watch games.

 Sales

 One day after the system's announcement, it was sold out of stock on the Japanese My Nintendo store, and shortly after on the UK My Nintendo store.
 Shortly after the system's announcement, pre-orders were sold out in most Australian retailers.
 Darren Calvert of Nintendo Life said that to get the system, consumers need to "beat the scalpers".
-On the day of the system's release, Game & Watch: Super Mario Bros. was sold out on Amazon, GameStop, the Nintendo store, Walmart, and Deep Discount; however, they were quickly restocked.
+On the day of the system's release, Game & Watch: Super Mario Bros. was sold out on Amazon, GameStop, the Nintendo store, Walmart, and Deep Discount, but they were quickly restocked.